-- Some of these features are only available if you're signed in to your Google Account.
+- Some features are available if you're signed in to your Google Account.

-- If you share a paid story, other people may not have full access until they also pay for it.
+- If you share a paid story, others may not access it until they pay for it.

 Computer algorithms determine what shows up in Google News.
 The algorithms determine which stories, images, and videos show, and in what order.
 In some cases, people like publishers and Google News teams choose stories.